spring-projects/spring-ai/README.md

 ## Overview

 Despite the extensive history of AI, Java's role in this domain has been relatively minor.
-This is mainly due to the historical reliance on efficient algorithms developed in languages such as C/C++, with Python services as bridges to access these libraries.
+This is mainly due to the historical reliance on efficient algorithms developed in languages such as C/C++, with Python serving as a bridge to access these libraries.
 The majority of ML/AI tools were built around the Python ecosystem.
 However, recent progress in Generative AI, spurred by innovations like OpenAI's ChatGPT, has popularized the interaction with pre-trained models via HTTP.
 This eliminates much of the dependency on C/C++/Python libraries and opens the door to the use of programming languages such as Java.